 When a hydrogen molecule is formed a covalent bond forms between the 2 hydrogen atoms by the head-on overlap of two 1s-orbitals.
 This resulted in the formation of a sigma bond.
 However sigma bonds can also form when orbitals other than s-orbitals overlap.
 P-orbitals can also overlap in a head-on manner to form sigma bonds.
 Recall that there are 3 p-orbitals; px, py and pz with each orbital arranged along each of the x, y and z-axes as shown below:

 As we have seen above the p-orbitals can overlap in a head-on manner to form a sigma bond.
 However there is another way in which the the p-orbitals can overlap to form a covalent bond.
 Instead of the p-orbitals overlapping in a head- manner they can overlap in a sideways manner; this sideways overlap results in the formation of a new type of covalent bond called a pi (π) bond.
-This is shown below: Two p-orbitals can overlap in a partial or sideways manner to form a pi bond.
-A pi(π) bond has a smaller area of overlap between the p-orbitals than a sigma bond which means a weaker covalent bond.
+This is shown below: A pi(π) bond has a smaller area of overlap between the p-orbitals than a sigma bond which means a weaker covalent bond.
 In many molecules with double and even triple bonds you are likely to find that the covalent bonds between the atoms in the molecule will contain a mixture of sigma and pi bonds.

-The bonding present in molecules with single covalent bonds is usually a sigma bond, where there is full head-on overlap of the atomic orbitals.
+The bonding present in molecules with single covalent bonds is likely to be a sigma bond, where there is full head-on overlap of the atomic orbitals.
 However in molecules which have multiple bonds such as double or triple bonds then the covalent bonds between the atoms in the molecule will be a mixture of sigma and pi bonds.
 This is shown below:

 A possible way in which p-orbitals which contain only one electron could overlap and form sigma and pi covalent bonds is shown below.